 Spain has established a really long tradition of genuine hospitality, one of the many reasons why Spain is so popular is that its nation is renowned for being respectful and accommodating towards overseas visitors.
-The diversity in Spain its the other great assets.
+The diversity in Spain is the other great asset.
 Spain is famous worldwide for its incredible architecture that brims with Moorish, Romanesque and Gothic monuments in the same country.
-Diversity also represented by their worldwide famous writers such Cervantes who wrote “El Quijote de la Mancha” which is the second most translated book in the history after the Bible.
+Diversity is also represented by their worldwide famous writers such as Cervantes who wrote: “El Quijote de la Mancha” which is the second most translated book in history after the Bible.
 Diversity is also our wide variety of cuisines with dishes as famous as the Valencian Paella with a Moorish origin.

 We look forward to meeting you in our hotel lobbies.

 Mandarin Oriental Ritz

 Av.
 Diagonal 661 - 671 Barcelona Spain 08028

 Set in 25,000 square meters of breathtaking 19th century gardens and revealing an unparalleled view of the stunning Barcelona skyline; this luxurious 432 rooms urban hotel provides guest with a tranquil retreat in the heart of Barcelona.
 With a central location on the prestigious Avenida Diagonal and surrounded by major attractions such as the famous Camp Nou stadium and the Barcelona Polo Club, Fairmont Rey Juan Carlos I will ensure the most memorable stay with engaging service and glamorous character.

 Located on Passeig de Gràcia, Mandarin Oriental, Barcelona is one of the city's best loved hotels.
 Enjoying stunning views over our gardens or the modernist landmark Casa Batlló, we offer a wonderful mix of style and five-star luxury.